Gary Donahoe learned firsthand the consequences of crossing Sheriff Joe Arpaio when the lawman was still one of Arizona's most powerful politicians.

 Arpaio was launching criminal investigations against county officials eight years ago because he was upset at them over budget cuts and opposed the county's plan to build a new courthouse building.
 Donahoe - at the time a judge who ruled against Arpaio in the fight - got charged with bribery.
 The case was later thrown out, but he says his reputation was ruined.

-- Conan O'Brien heads to Israel 'to help Kushner' renew peace process
+- Conan O'Brien Heading to Israel 'To Help Jared Kushner'

 Now that President Donald Trump has pardoned Arpaio's conviction for disobeying another judge's order in an immigration case, Donahoe fears the lawman is going to wiggle out of his legal troubles yet again.